mrstallion/fchat-rising/README.md

     *    Cleaner guestbook view
     *    Profiles, images, guestbook posts, and groups are cached for faster view
     *    Character view tabs (overview, images, etc.) stick to the top
+    *    Show/hide current profile with Ctrl+P or Command+P
+    *    Navigate back and forward in character profile view history
 *   Character Search
     *    Search results are sorted based on match scores
     *    Display match score in search results